Understanding the Basics of Texas Probate Law

 Because probate can take months or years to complete, the executor may be responsible for these duties for a prolonged period of time.

 For families facing the loss of a loved one, the Houston consumer law professional at The Law Office of Henry A. Jakob, PLLC can provide professional support and legal help throughout the probate process.
-As specialists in Houston real estate law and civil litigation, we can deliver the assertive representation you need to protect your interests in and out of court.
+As seasoned lawyers in Houston real estate law and civil litigation, we can deliver the assertive representation you need to protect your interests in and out of court.
 Call us today at 832.879.2244 to discuss your situation with one of our experienced and knowledgeable attorneys.
 We look forward to the opportunity to serve your legal needs.